-Amici agree with Petitioner Chelsea Becker that the plain language of the California murder statute explicitly does not permit prosecution of a person for being pregnant and allegedly using a criminalized drug(s).
-California's statute, Penal Code §187, is clear and unambiguous in excluding prosecutions against and has not amended the law to include criminal sanctions against "substance-using mothers").

-the "mother of the fetus." §187(b)(3).
-The prosecution's misapplication of existing law would have the Court rewrite and vastly expand the fetal homicide statute in a manner that would expose a wide range of pregnant individuals to criminal prosecution.
+Amici agree with Petitioner that the plain language of the California murder statute explicitly does not permit prosecution of a person for being pregnant and allegedly using a criminalized drug(s).
+California's statute, Penal Code §187, is clear and unambiguous in excluding prosecutions against the "mother of the fetus." §187(b)(3).
+The prosecution's misapplication of existing law would vastly expand the fetal homicide statute in a manner that would expose a wide range of pregnant individuals to criminal prosecution.
 Based on their professional expertise and knowledge of relevant medical and scientific research and practices, amici curiae write to correct several false assumptions underlying the premise of the prosecution and to elucidate the expected medical and public health ramifications of criminally prosecuting women who are pregnant, have used drugs, or who have experienced pregnancy losses under any circumstances.

 First, as discussed in Part I below, research demonstrates that such prosecutions serve to endanger, rather than protect, pregnancies.
-Coercive responses to a woman based on pregnancy and drug use, can place not only the pregnant woman but also her pregnancy, her future children, and her family, at greater risk of harm.
+Coercive responses to a woman based on pregnancy and drug use can place not only the pregnant woman but also her pregnancy, her future children, and her family at greater risk of harm.
 Prosecution and the threat of prosecution pose direct and indirect health risks.
 The direct risks arise from the profound stresses associated with threatened arrest, incarceration, and family separation.
-The indirect risks arise when people who anticipate prosecution avoid accessing prenatal and other medical care, or in some cases terminate their pregnancies.
-Both types of risk present serious obstacles to the provision of the best medical and ethical care.
+The indirect risks arise when people who anticipate prosecution avoid accessing prenatal and other medical care or, in some cases, terminate their pregnancies.
+Both types of risk present serious obstacles to the provision of the best medical and most ethical care.

-Second, as discussed in Part II below, the medical and scientific communities recognize that Ms. Becker's drug use, characterized in public statements and the criminal complaint as consistent with drug-dependency, is not accurately viewed as a matter of individual misconduct.
-Substance use disorder is a chronic condition with biological and psychological components that is best addressed through the non-punitive, non-coercive medical and public health approaches used to address all chronic medical conditions, which protect and respect patient decision making.
-Continued drug use is an expected part of addiction treatment and recovery.
-A person who is diligently working to stop drug use could still be convicted of murder under the prosecution's inaccurate and outrageously interpretation of California law.
+Second, as discussed in Part II below, the medical and scientific communities recognize that Ms. Perez's drug use, characterized in court records as consistent with a substance use disorder, is not accurately viewed as a matter of individual misconduct.
+Substance use disorders are chronic conditions with biological, psychological, and socio-environmental components that are best addressed through the non-punitive, non-coercive medical and public health approaches used to address all chronic health conditions, which protect and respect patient decision making.
+Continued drug use is an expected part of substance use disorder treatment and recovery.
+A person who is diligently working to stop drug use could still be convicted of murder under the prosecution's inaccurate and outrageous interpretation of California law.
 Moreover, pregnancy is complex, and medical science has great difficulty discerning any one single factor responsible for a pregnancy outcome.
 Research shows that the wellbeing of pregnant women, their pregnancies, and their children are most successfully promoted when women who have used or use drugs during pregnancy are treated like any other person experiencing any one of a wide variety of pregnancy risks-including health, environmental, personal and professional factors that range from maternal age, body weight, income, and exercise habits, to carrying twins or living in a home contaminated with lead.

 Amici therefore ask the Court to consider the instant petition in view of the widespread opposition within the medical and scientific community to the criminalization of pregnant people for being pregnant and using drugs.
-The California legislature has consistently acted in accordance with this legal, scientific, and medical consensus and avoided measures that would criminalize women with respect to their pregnancies and their health and circumstances while pregnant.
+The California legislature has consistently acted in accordance with this legal, scientific, and medical consensus and avoided measures that would criminalize women for their health and circumstances while pregnant.
 Courts in California and throughout the United States have overwhelmingly held that actions taken and health conditions experienced by a pregnant person that may affect the health of an embryo or fetus do not constitute murder.2